Robin-Hoodie/invoice-payment/README.md

 ![CI](https://github.com/Robin-Hoodie/invoice-payment/actions/workflows/code-quality.yml/badge.svg)

-Small web application in which we display generated (SegWit) addresses that can be used to complete payment for a particular invoice.

-These addresses are to be derived from a supplied xpub or zpub key.
-In the future I plan to also support extended keys that can generate Taproot addresses.
+_Note: this is very much a work in progress_

+Monorepo containing a web - and backend application which should make it possible to generate invoices which will contain a QR-code and/or link to allow payment to BTC addresses.
+These addresses will be derived from an extended public key.

-Some code in this repository might not be used eventually, as I also see this as a pet project that'll teach me more about the technicals behind Bitcoin.
+Some code in this repository might not be used eventually, as I also see this as a pet project that'll teach me more about the technicals behind Bitcoin. (e.g. [secp256k1 math](packages/backend/src/wallet/secp256k1-math.ts))

+## Installation

+- Clone repo
+- Run `yarn` to install deps

 ## Backend